zjruff/pycnet-audio/docs/index.rst

 Optional arguments
 ------------------

 In addition to the processing mode and the target directory, which are required, you can specify a number of other, optional arguments, which can be used in any order.
 In most cases you use these by including a flag followed by a value, e.g. ``-c v4``, somewhat like assigning a value to a variable.
-However, some flags (``-a``, ``-l``, ``-k``, ``m``, and ``-q``) can be used without specifying an additional value.
+However, some flags (``-a``, ``-l``, ``-k``, ``-m``, and ``-q``) can be used without specifying an additional value.
 In these cases, the flag itself acts as a switch that turns specific behaviors on or off.

 The available optional arguments are as follows: